Syria gets 200,000 doses of AstraZeneca vaccine under COVAX scheme - U.N. officials

-Middle EastSyria gets 200,000 doses of AstraZeneca vaccine under COVAX scheme - U.N. officials

-Syria's government has received its first delivery of COVID-19 vaccines through the global COVAX initiative, with almost 200,000 doses of the AstraZeneca (AZN.L) shot, U.N officials said on Thursday.
+AMMAN (Reuters) - Syria’s government has received its first delivery of COVID-19 vaccines through the global COVAX initiative, with almost 200,000 doses of the AstraZeneca shot, U.N officials said on Thursday.

 A joint statement by UNICEF, the World Health Organization (WHO) and the GAVI vaccine alliance said the delivery was “critical and timely” and would help health workers “to continue delivering life-saving services in an already exhausted health system as a result of the decade-long war.”